yousoumar/airportly/readme.md

 cd ./cmd/alert-manager && go run alert-manager.go
 ```

-This will create send alerts to some clients who are subscribed on the topic `airport/codeIata/alert/#` for all metrics, or for a specific metric like for example the temperature `airport/codeIata/alert/temperature`
+This will send alerts to clients who are subscribed on the topic `airport/codeIata/alert/#` for all metrics related to an airport, or for a specific metric like the temperature with `airport/codeIata/alert/temperature`.
 We also built a client app that consumes the REST API.
 If you want to test it out.
 Open another terminal in the project root folder and run (you need `node` and `npm` installed on your computer):

 ```sh